contextvibes/THEA/docs/lessons_learned_sessions/2025-06-08-formatting-automation-reflections.md

 **Session Participants (Conceptual):** User, THEA Collective (AI) **Related Artifacts Created:**

-- `docs/guides/markdown-authoring-rules.md`
+- `thea/docs/guides/markdown-authoring-rules.md`
-- `playbooks/process_guidance/documentation-finalization-playbook.md`
+- `thea/playbooks/process_guidance/documentation-finalization-playbook.md`

 ## 1. Session Goal

-The initial goal was to create a set of machine-readable rules (`markdown-authoring-rules.md`) to guide an AI assistant in generating perfectly formatted, lint-free Markdown.
+The initial goal was to create a set of machine-readable rules (`markdown-authoring-rules.md`, now expected to be in `thea/docs/guides/`) to guide an AI assistant in generating perfectly formatted, lint-free Markdown.
 The session's objective evolved into creating a more efficient, automated workflow for all contributors.

 ## 2. Key Learnings & Insights